lzy2022/S2022_EC530_Project2/README.md

 To access the function [Add User] in module [Administrative], we need a user account with role [Admin], in the example I use the default admin account with user_id = 1, pw = 'admin'. 'para' contains the parameters passed to the function [Add User] and create a new account.

 All the available functions are implemented in S2022_EC530_Project2/Code/module_func.py, fowlloing are the module/function names and the required parameters for each function.
+Accessibility of different roles to the functions can be modified using the [role_module_func] table in the database.